Narcolapser/CMSContent/roadmap.md

 * Return button is broken on CMSForm editor
 * Horizontal tabs has zero clip instead of url rewriting.
 * Deleted documents cause the display of a portlet to explode.
+* Expanding layout gets stuck if you click "Collapse all"
+* Responders are showing up in reports.
+* CMSEditor displays internal forms and internal reports even though it can't edit them (properly)
+* Double check all the input types in CMSForms, at least checkbox doesn't actually get saved if required
+* No way to remove extra Responders.
+* Provide a short cut to edit a document.
+* loading CMSForm does not load it's responder type.
+* CMSEditor/CMSForm delete double check.